presquepartout/test1/github-notes.md

   > git add /path/to/file

-* if you modify the file and want to keep the change:
+* if you modify the file and want to save the modifications, use:

-  > use git commit <file>
+  > git commit /path/to/file

 * all previously committed versions are saved (you are liberated from “Save As…”)
 * allows you to copy code from other people (git clone <repo>)